Conversational AI for Healthcare: 2026 Guide & Use Cases

 For the AI to be truly useful, it needs deep integration with existing health IT systems.

-Governance, Safety, and Ethics
+Governance, Explainability, and Ethics

 Handling patient health information requires the highest standards of care.